 A commutator, mounted at the right of the banks, consists essentially of eleven vertically mounted contact terminals insulated from each other.
 It, together with a commutator wiper which is mounted on the shaft, provides a means for stopping the vertical stepping of the line finder shaft when the level of the calling subscriber has been reached.
-The shaft then rotates horizontally to find the "'," "R,," and "S" contact terminals of the line.
+The shaft then rotates horizontally to find the "T," "R," and "S" contact terminals of the line.
 The first contact terminal of the commutator serves as a rest for the commutator wiper when the shaft is normal and the remaining ten represent the respective levels 1 to 0 of the switch banks (Figs. 12 and 13).

 Four wiper assemblies, so mounted on a shaft that they are suspended before the three banks, are used to make contact with the commutator and bank contact terminals (Fig. 13).
 The commutator wiper, which is made up of a single phosphor bronze spring, wipes over the commutator contact terminals as the shaft carrying it moves upward.
-The three bank wipers, each made up of two tinned brass springs which are insulated from each other, serve no purpose during the vertical movement of the shaft, but wipe over the bank contact terminals as the shaft carrying them moves in a rotary direction.
-No. 1 contact metal is welded to the contact surfaces of the bank wipers to provide better transmission and longer equipment life.
+The three bank wipers, each made up of two brass springs insulated from each other, serve no purpose during the vertical movement of the shaft but wipe over the bank contact terminals as the shaft carrying them moves in a rotary direction.
 Flexible cords are soldered to the lug end of each spring on the wiper assembly.
 These cords are also attached to a test jack assembly thereby providing connections from the wipers to the switch circuits.
 The lower wiper is associated with the lower line bank, the middle wiper with the upper line bank and the upper wiper with the sleeve bank (Fig. 11).